-Email marketing in 2026 is the highest-leverage owned-media channel a brand can operate, and one of the most underbuilt.
-The channel has weathered platform algorithm shifts, ad-tracking restrictions, third-party cookie deprecation, and the broader paid-media restructuring that defined 2020-2026 while continuing to compound for brands that operate it well.
+Email marketing is the highest-leverage owned-media channel a brand can operate, and one of the most underbuilt.
+The channel has weathered platform algorithm shifts, ad-tracking restrictions, and the broader paid-media restructuring that defined the late 2010s and early 2020s while continuing to compound for brands that operate it well.
 Email lists are owned, portable, and structurally defensible in ways that social audiences are not.
-The brands operating email at editorial depth in 2026 are taking sustained share from the brands that treat it as promotional broadcast.
+The brands operating email at editorial depth are taking sustained share from the brands that treat it as promotional broadcast.

 The structural shifts that made email more valuable

-1. Apple's ATT and Meta's measurement restructuring made paid social less reliable.
-The brands that built email infrastructure through 2020-2025 own a measurement-clean direct channel that doesn't depend on third-party tracking.
+1. Apple's App Tracking Transparency and the broader measurement restructuring made paid social less reliable.
+The brands that built email infrastructure through this period own a measurement-clean direct channel that doesn't depend on third-party tracking.
 The brands that didn't are operating without the structural alternative when paid channels underperform.

-2. The substack and creator-newsletter category demonstrated email's editorial potential.
-Casey Newton's Platformer, Matt Yglesias's Slow Boring, Bari Weiss's The Free Press, Ben Thompson's Stratechery, Lenny Rachitsky's newsletter, Morning Brew, and the broader independent newsletter category proved that email could carry substantive editorial content at scale.
-The lessons transferred to brand email programs.
+2. The Substack and creator-newsletter category demonstrated email's editorial potential.
+Casey Newton's Platformer, Matt Yglesias's Slow Boring, Ben Thompson's Stratechery, Lenny Rachitsky's newsletter, Morning Brew, and the broader independent newsletter category proved that email could carry substantive editorial content at scale.
+The lessons transfer to brand email programs.

-4. Klaviyo, Attentive, Postscript, and the broader specialty email and SMS infrastructure matured.
-The 2026 email infrastructure is substantially more capable than the 2018 ESP environment.
-Segmentation, automation, personalization, and the broader email operational stack now produce results that the 2018 infrastructure structurally could not.
+3. Klaviyo, Attentive, Postscript, and the broader specialty email and SMS infrastructure matured.
+The current email infrastructure is substantially more capable than the previous-generation ESP environment.
+Segmentation, automation, personalization, and the broader email operational stack now produce results that the older infrastructure structurally could not.

 The eight email tactics that compound